How to Survive Crazy Christmas Stress with Yoga

-I think most important is to remember that Christmas (and all other celebration) should focus on spending time with the ones you love and being grateful for our lives.
-It’s not about what we have, buy, consume…it’s about LOVE.
-Giving your attention, love and care is what really matters!
+I think the most important is to remember that Christmas (and all other celebrations) should focus on spending time with the ones you love and being grateful for our lives.
+It’s not about what we have, buy, consumes…it’s about LOVE.
+Giving your attention, love, and care is what really matters!

 Celina is a 24 year-old yoga lover from LA, USA.
 She is a new yogini who has recently found her calling to shift her perspective and focus on what really matters.
 She is excited to be traveling next year to join a yoga teacher training in India.